richjohnson-wwt/cuda-pybind/README.md

 #### Intial Setup - Do every time a new VM is started

-    uv venv
+    sudo apt install cmake  # if not already installed sudo apt install nvidia-cuda-toolkit  # if not already installed uv venv
     source .venv/bin/activate
     uv pip install conan